Photo above courtesy Sugarbush Resort

 Specs: Summit elevation: 3875 feet; Base elevation: 1872 feet.
 16 Lifts: 1 gondola, 4 sixers, 4 quads, 1 triple, 1 double, 2 surface lifts, 3 magic carpets.
 Uphill capacity: 21,020/hr.
 Trail Mix: 42-31-27.
 Longest Run: 15,840′.
 Season: mid November – April, sometimes May.
 Annual Snowfall: 180 inches.
 Snowmaking: 90 percent.

 The SKInny: Stratton has a reputation for being the Vail of the East.
 That’s somewhat true…you will see some of the most expensive get-ups on the liftlines.
 But you’ll also see straight skis and Tyrolia 480 bindings.
 It’s big, and can be a pain to wind your way up the hill when the gondie line is long (which is to say, usually).
 Use the Sun Lodge as your base of operations, and use that side or the Ursa or Snow Bowl lift to make your way to the summit.
 The skiing is legit — Stratton is a great ski area.
 Wanderers will enjoy, as will hotshots…but the true hotshot knows there’s tougher stuff out there.
 Although in recent years Stratton has opened some glades that border on psychotic, so it’s trying to shake the poofy image.
 Both base lodges at Stratton offer plenty of space to change, and you’re free to leave boot bags piled around.
 We like that.
-The food, however, is pretty much dismal anywhere on the hill, so our preference is to head into the Potemkin Village at lunch time; the offerings there aren’t as expensive as you might expect, and the quality is superior to the on-mountain grub.
+[Editor’s note – there is some question about this.
+Best to use cubbies or boot check when available] The food, however, is pretty much dismal anywhere on the hill, so our preference is to head into the Potemkin Village at lunch time; the offerings there aren’t as expensive as you might expect, and the quality is superior to the on-mountain grub.

 A lot of people grumble about the parking situation at Stratton; seems unless you arrive at the crack of dawn, you’re gonna ride a bus of some sort.
 The Sun Bowl is a good option if it’s open, but we’ll tell you that all things considered, the Stratton parking and bus operation is pretty smooth and well run.
 Don’t be turned off by the bus ride.
 It may be aggravating at first encounter, but it’s really well done.
 They also move ticket sales along pretty well.
 Did we mention that all of these perks are reflected in the ticket price?
 It is what it is, and what it is, is a pretty darn good ski area.

 The Skiing: Believe it or not, Stratton has some fantastic facilities for beginners and novices.
+Has experts pretty well covered too, although the true expert terrain is a bit more sparse.
 The “Villager” area is big and uncrowded, and the emerging novice can soon make their way up the mountain on the South American lift, move to the Tamarack area which is just tremendous for novices…among the best novice areas in the east.
 Better skiers should work the Ursa Express lift, while the park’n’pipe rats ought to use the American Express chair.
-The gondola is fast, but usually cramped and surprisingly uncomfortable.
+The gondola is fast, and the new cabins are infinitely more comfortable than the previous molded plastic bubbles.
 The great escape is on the old Kidderbrook Trail, a big wide boulevard out in the middle of nowhere.
 Janeway Junction is the main intermediate route off skier’s left on the summit, and it can get crowded and scraped off.
 It’s attractive because it takes skiers quickly to the Meadows trails — which are great — however they funnel into something called Drifter Link which can be a brutal mess of bodies, ice, and piles of loose granular.
 If you want to work the Meadows, do so early.
 Real early.

 Signature Trail: Hard to say.
 Something with a “bear” in the name, most likely.
 North American kind of covers the Stratton experience pretty well.
 Perhaps Grizzly Bear.